Tablelist Programmer's Guide

 }

 Each file will be displayed in a text widget contained in a toplevel whose name is .top$key, where $key is obtained with the aid of the getkeys subcommand.
 By using the key instead of the row number, we will have a unique name for the toplevel, even if the order of the items changes due to interactive sorting by a column.
-(Remember that the embedded windows will be destroyed and automatically recreated when sorting the items or moving the columns.)
+(Recall that the embedded windows will be destroyed and automatically recreated when sorting the items or moving the columns.)

 Having implemented the creation scripts for the frames and buttons, we can now use the cellconfigure subcommand to effectively create these widgets as embedded windows: